Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 South Florida Stats and Trends

-- This year, the Bulls have two ATS wins in four games as an underdog of 13.5 points or more.
+- This year, the Bulls have two against the spread wins in four games as an underdog of 13 points or more.

-- South Florida's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- South Florida's games this year have hit the over on four of eight set point totals (50%).

-- When South Florida scores more than 19.8 points, it is 4-1 against the spread and 2-3 overall.
+- South Florida is 4-1 against the spread and 2-3 overall in games when it records more than 19.8 points.

-- South Florida is 2-3 against the spread and 2-3 overall when the team piles up more than 288.4 yards.
+- When South Florida amasses more than 288.4 yards, the team is 2-3 against the spread and 2-3 overall.

 - The Bulls have turned the ball over 13 times, one fewer times than the Cougars have forced turnovers (14).